Lyra Valkyria: Raw (2024–present)

 On Night 2 of the 2024 WWE Draft, Valkyria was promoted to the Raw brand.
-On 6 May episode of Raw, Valkyria made her on-screen debut saving then-Women's World Champion Becky Lynch from a beatdown by Damage CTRL's Dakota Kai, Iyo Sky and Kairi Sane, before defeating Kai in the first round of the Queen of the Ring tournament in her main roster in-ring debut.
-She lost to Nia Jax in the finals at King and Queen of the Ring on 25 May, marking her first loss on the main roster.
+On 6 May episode of Raw, Valkyria made her on-screen debut, saving then-Women's World Champion Becky Lynch from a beatdown by Damage CTRL's Dakota Kai, Iyo Sky and Kairi Sane, before defeating Kai in the first round of the Queen of the Ring tournament in her main roster in-ring debut.
+She then defeated Zoey Stark and Sky en route to the finals, where she lost to Nia Jax at King and Queen of the Ring on 25 May, marking her first loss on the main roster.
 Valkyria competed in the women's Money in the Bank ladder match at Money in the Bank on 6 July, which was won by Tiffany Stratton.
-On 4 September episode of Speed, Valkyria lost to Sky in the first round of the tournament to crown the inaugural Speed Women's Champion.

 In December, Valkyria entered the tournament for the inaugural Women's Intercontinental Championship, defeating Kai in the finals on 13 January 2025 episode of Raw to become the inaugural champion.
 At Royal Rumble on 1 February, she entered her first women's Royal Rumble match at number 4, but was eliminated by Ivy Nile.
-Over the following months, Valkyria successfully defended her title against Kai in a rematch, as well as the likes of Nile, Raquel Rodriguez and Bayley.
+Over the following months, Valkyria successfully defended her title against Kai in a rematch, Nile, Raquel Rodriguez, and Bayley.